 Applicants must be a Feast Centre team member or be working in partnership with a Feast Centre team member, should have experience with community-based research, and a demonstrated relationship with an Indigenous community, collective or organization.
 Applicants who are working in partnership with a Feast Centre team member must demonstrate a meaningful connection with the team member throughout the duration of the proposed research.
-This could be demonstrated through a supervisory, advisory, or collaborative nature. grants can be held by an academic institution or community-based organization that is permitted to hold research grants.
+This could be demonstrated through a supervisory, advisory, or collaborative nature.
+Grants can also be held by an academic institution or community-based organization.